-In general terms, bankruptcy is a legal proceeding filed by organizations that are unable to meet their financial obligations and are dealing with severe financial difficulties.
-Bankruptcy proceedings are always handled by a federal court under federal laws.
-When this takes place, it gives companies the opportunity to either reorganize their debts and restructure their business or liquidate their assets to pay back creditors and investors.
-Basically, a bankruptcy can either help a company liquidate and close its business or help it restructure and recover from financial difficulty.
+In general terms, small business bankruptcy is a legal proceeding filed by organizations that are unable to meet their financial obligations and are dealing with severe financial difficulties.
+Business bankruptcy proceedings are always handled by a federal bankruptcy court under federal laws.
+When this takes place, it gives companies the opportunity to either reorganize their personal and business debts and restructure their business or liquidate their business assets to pay back creditors and investors.
+Basically, a business bankruptcy can either help a company liquidate and close its business or help it restructure and recover from financial difficulty.

-All bankruptcies are unique, and as such, the chances that a company will recover or that creditors and investors will get their money back depends on each individual bankruptcy proceeding.
+All business bankruptcies are unique, and as such, the chances that a company will recover or that creditors and investors will get their money back depends on each individual small business bankruptcy proceeding.

-There are two basic types of bankruptcy available for a struggling business.
+There are two basic types of business bankruptcy available for a struggling business.
 Which type is right for an organization depends on whether there is a chance for any type of recovery.
-If a business is too financially compromised for any real chance of recovery and liquidation is needed, Chapter 7 is the best option.
+If a small business debts are too financially compromised for any real chance of recovery and liquidation is needed, Chapter 7 is the best option.
 If restructuring and reorganization can help, then many businesses go with a Chapter 11.
-There is also a less expensive option under 11 U.S. Code Subchapter V that applies to certain small business debtors.
+There is also a less expensive option under Chapter 11 United States Federal Court Bankruptcy Code Subchapter V that applies to certain small business bankruptcy debtors.

-When a company files for Chapter 11 bankruptcy, it’s likely due to financial trouble that may result in business failure, without some type of intervening financial protection or restructuring.
-Recovery is possible with expert guidance, discipline, hard work and careful steps to get back into the black.
+When a company file bankruptcy for a Chapter 11, it’s likely due to financial trouble that may result in business debts failure, without some type of intervening financial protection or restructuring.
+Chapter 11 recovery is possible with expert guidance, discipline, hard work and careful steps to get back into the black.

-Organizational restructuring is an important aspect of Chapter 11 bankruptcy that can help a business by reorganizing its debt.
-This may involve negotiating with creditors outside of court or litigating in a federal court.
-Often, organizations work with financial professionals experienced in successful organizational restructuring.
-However, debt and equity restructuring may not always work out, and in some cases a full, Chapter 7 liquidation may be required.
+Organizational restructuring is an important aspect of Chapter 11 business bankruptcy that can help a small business outstanding debt by reorganizing its business debt relief.
+Weather a limited liability company or sole proprietor, Chapter 11 may involve negotiating with creditors outside of court or litigating in a federal bankruptcy court.
+Often, organizations work with financial professionals experienced in small business assets and successful organizational restructuring.
+However, Chapter 11 business debt and equity restructuring may not always work out, and in some cases a full, Chapter 7 bankruptcy liquidation may be required.

 For a business with no hope of turning things around, Chapter 7 bankruptcy may be the only option.
-The company must stop business completely and a court-appointed trustee is put in charge to help with the liquidation of assets and distribution of funds to creditors or investors.
+The company must stop small business debts completely and a court-appointed chapter 7 bankruptcy trustee is put in charge to help with the liquidation of large or small business assets and distribution of funds to pay creditors or investors.

-The repayment of debt must be performed in a certain order, with secured creditors getting paid first, followed by unsecured creditors getting a portion of whatever is left.
-Secured creditors typically loan money to a business with collateral, such as liens on a company’s mortgage or property.
+With a chapter 7 bankruptcy, the repayment plan of business, personal and business debts must be performed in a certain order, with secured creditors getting paid first, followed by creditors getting a portion of whatever is left.
+Chapter 7 bankruptcy secure creditors typically loan money to a business with collateral, such as liens on a company’s mortgage or small business property.
 Unsecured creditors don’t have collateral or guarantees on their loans to the company and may include bondholders.

 Can Investors Get Out of Bankruptcies?

 If you’re an investor, you’re probably wondering if it is even possible to get out of a bankruptcy with any of the money that you invested.
-This will all depend on the type of investment and the type of bankruptcy the company is filing.
+This will all depend on the type of investment and the type of business bankruptcy filing.

-If it seems like filing for bankruptcy is the next step for your company, contact Rocky Mountain Advisory.
-Our team of experienced professionals can help you find competent legal counsel to assist you through the process and we can provide the necessary financial advisory services to help you emerge successfully.
+If it seems like business bankruptcy filing or personal bankruptcy filing is the next step for your company, contact Rocky Mountain Advisory.
+Our team of experienced professionals can help you find competent bankruptcy attorney to assist you through the legal process and we can provide the necessary financial advisory services to help you emerge successfully.